A Perfect Day in the Grove

-Go to Emma’s Food for Life for local seasonal food in a laid-back setting, and if you prefer a more raucous college-bar atmosphere (and great food!), head to Bot’s Tavern.
+Go to Deo’s Latin Cuisine for great latin twists in a laid-back setting, and if you prefer a more raucous college-bar atmosphere (and great food!), head to Bot’s Tavern.

 Infused with old-world charm, Isabella’s is housed in the former M&T bank building.
 The original bank vault sits inside the bar, making it the ideal place to make a “withdrawal” of fried calamari and shrimp fradiavolo complimented by a glass of chardonnay.